The Second Vanishing Theorem for Local Cohomology Modules: The highest Lyubeznik number of a local ring of mixed characteristic

 \begin{definition} Let $(A,\bm,k)$ be a noetherian local ring of mixed characteristic and let $\hat{A}$ denote its completion.
-Let $\pi:R\twoheadrightarrow \hat{A}$ be a surjection from an $n$-dimensional complete unramified regular local ring $(R,\bm,k)$ of mixed charaterisrtic.
+Let $\pi:R\twoheadrightarrow \hat{A}$ be a surjection from an $n$-dimensional complete unramified regular local ring $(R,\bm,k)$ of mixed characteristic.
 Define

 \end{definition}